pcroch/find-movie/README.md

 }

-### Create Action: create an event via a post reauest
+#### Create Action: create an event via a post reauest
    You need to be authenticated and of course have the authorization.
-It is granted when you sign in
+It is granted when you sign up.

+Fetch:

-    The headers must be filled as mentionned above. post https://movie-api-finder.herokuapp.com/api/v1/finders
+    post https://movie-api-finder.herokuapp.com/api/v1/finders

-    headers: see  "How to fetch" subsection
+    Headers:
+        Content-Type    application/json
+        X-User-Email    pierre@pierre.pierre
+        X-User-Token    KdapjiY6vz-sBkKmNieF

+    Body:
-    Body: { "finder": {
+        { "finder": {
         "release": 2020,
         "duration": 190,
         "attendees": ["Bob"],
         "rating": [0,1,3, 1] } }

-     It will render:
+Render:

          {
           "id": 200,
           "release": "2020",